anveshmuppeda/kubernetes/eks_security/README.md

-# aws-cloudwatch-metrics
+# amazon-cloudwatch

 A helm chart for CloudWatch Agent to Collect Cluster Metrics

 ## Installing the Chart

-Install or upgrading the aws-cloudwatch-metrics chart with the default configuration:
+Install or upgrading the amazon-cloudwatch chart with the default configuration:

 ```sh
 helm upgrade --install amazon-cloudwatch \